JennToo/altgo-us/content/pages/legal.md

 > female within the guidelines of the particular jurisdiction in which she
 > seeks to legally change her gender status from male to female.

+There's some indication that these letters might no longer be sufficient.
+The letter may also need to specifically say "sex surgery transition is complete".

 [1]: https://www.ssa.gov/personal-record/change-sex-identification
 [2]: https://www.ssa.gov/forms/ss-5.pdf
 [3]: https://transequality.org/documents